-6.2 All of the trees to be removed have been given a C category grading in accordance with BS 5837.
-It is therefore felt that these trees should not act as a limitation on the effective use of the site, or impose any significant constraints on the layout (see table 1 BS5837).
+6.1 T7 is proposed for removal as part of the new development, as this tree could not be effectively retained as it is located within the outline of the new drive.
+This tree has been given a U category grading in accordance with BS 5837 and therefore should not act as a limitation on the effective use of the site, or impose any significant constraints on the layout (see table 1 BS5837).